Vikings come back to beat Commanders for 6th consecutive win | Times Leader

 HOCKENSON THRIVES

 Tight end T.J.
-Hockenson caught all nine passes Cousins threw his way for 70 yards in his Vikings debut, less than a week after they from division rival Detroit.
+Hockenson caught all nine passes Cousins threw his way for 70 yards in his Vikings debut, less than a week after they acquired him in a deal at the trade deadline from division rival Detroit.
 Cousins praised Hockenson for learning Minnesota’s offense in four days after what took him four months.

 “He’s kind of making me look bad,” Cousins said.
 “Not one time in the huddle did I feel like he was looking at me like he didn’t know what to do.
 Just very much on top of it — gave me a sense of ease as a result.”